-- 1. Course critical to assessment: - None - Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
+- 1. Course critical to assessment: A degree cannot be awarded unless LL499 Dissertation has been passed. - 2.
+Distinction/Merit borderline (scheme paragraph 5.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
 Merit/Pass borderline (scheme paragraph 5.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.

-MSC RISK AND STOCHASTICS MSC STATISTICS MSC STATISTICS (RESEARCH)
+MSC RISK AND STOCHASTICS

+MSC STATISTICS